haixiaowang/haixiaowang.github.io/_pages/about.md

 <br />
 <br />
 Welcome to my homepage.
-I am Hai-xiao Wang, currently a PhD candidate advised by Professor [Ioana Dumitriu](https://math.ucsd.edu/people/profiles/ioana-dumitriu ) at [Department of Mathematics](https://math.ucsd.edu/), University of California, San Diego.
-Previously, I received my B.S. in [Physics](https://www.phy.pku.edu.cn/) and B.A. in [Economics](https://nsd.pku.edu.cn/) from [Peking University](https://www.pku.edu.cn/)
+I am Hai-xiao Wang, currently a [Van Vleck](https://math.wisc.edu/staff/wang-hai-xiao/) visiting assistant professor at the Department of Mathematics, University of Wisconsin-Madison.
+Previously, I received my Ph.D. in mathematics under the supervision of Professor [Ioana Dumitriu](https://math.ucsd.edu/people/profiles/ioana-dumitriu ) at the [Department of Mathematics](https://math.ucsd.edu/), University of California, San Diego.
+Before that, I received my B.S. in [Physics](https://www.phy.pku.edu.cn/) and B.A. in [Economics](https://nsd.pku.edu.cn/) from [Peking University](https://www.pku.edu.cn/)

-At this moment, I am interested in random matrix theory with its applications in random graphs and hypergraphs.
+At this moment, I am interested in random matrix theory with its applications in statistics and data science problems.
 Feel free to contact me if any of my research interests you.

  <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder. -->